wlanslovenija/tunneldigger/docs/server.rst

     virtualenv -p /usr/bin/python3 env_tunneldigger

 .. note::
-    Tunneldigger only supports Python 3.
+    Tunneldigger in the newest version only supports Python 3.

     Using the above command ensures the virtualenv is created using a Python 3 interpreter.
     In case the Python 3 interpreter you would like to use is not located at ``/usr/bin/python3`` you will have to adjust the path accordingly.